overwolf/overwolf.github.io/docs/start/submit-your-app-to-the-store.md

 ---

-So you’re done developing your app and it's time to submit it for review and later on - to go live on the in-game Appstore.
+So, you’re done developing your app and it's time to submit it for review to go live on the in-game Appstore.
 First thing's first - Congratulations!

 In this page we'll detail how you can submit your app and set yourself up for approval.

 ## Support page

 Before your new app can go live, you **must** create a customer support page for it.
-More details about building support pages for your app can found [here](add-a-knowledge-base-to-app).
+We've put together advice and instructions on building support pages for your app [here](add-a-knowledge-base-to-app).

 ## How to Submit an App